 Track employee personal relationships and closely associated persons to better monitor conflicts of interest.

 Employee personal relationships can lead to significant conflicts of interest.
 Failure to properly track these potential conflicts can bring about market abuse, and the fines and reputational damage that comes along with it.
-Understanding the risk of connected persons and personal relationships across the organization allows firms to:
+Understanding the risk of connected persons and relationships across the organization allows firms to:

 - Minimize the spread of Material Non-Public Information (MNPI)